We plant trees in Tanzania to give Maasai women communities the tools to combat desertification and gain economic independence.

 Deforestation is a significant problem in Tanzania: there has been an estimated annual loss of about 403,000 hectares of forest between 2010 and 2020.
 Forests in Tanzania cover 35% of the land area, but the deforestation rate is approaching 1.5% per year.

 The main causes of deforestation include large-scale agriculture, rural sprawl, illegal logging and charcoal production.
 Soil becomes depleted and unsuitable for life, and it slowly turns into desert.
 Desertification makes soils unproductive.
 This creates food instability and forces people to migrate in search of better land.
 While soil erosion destroys roads, divides fields, increases isolation and endangers livestock, it also creates tensions and conflicts among people.
-Reforestation in Tanzania means defending the soil and keeping it productive for the Maasai communities who can thus continue to live off their labor without having to migrate.
+In Tanzania, we develop our reforestation project in collaboration with our local partner WAEV: our aim is to empower Maasai families by equipping them with the tools to protect their land from soil erosion.

 Tools to defend the land.